open-policy-agent/gatekeeper/website/docs/expansion.md

 A workload resource is a resource that creates other resources, such as a Deployment or Job.
-Gatekeeper can be configured to reject workload resources that might create a resource that violates a policy.
+Gatekeeper can be configured to reject workload resources that might create a resource that violates a constraint.
 For example, one could configure Gatekeeper to immediately reject deployments that would create a Pod that violates a constraint instead of merely rejecting the Pods.
 To achieve this, Gatekeeper creates a "mock resource" for the Pod, runs